ziglang/zig/lib/libc/glibc/README.md

 ## Targets

 The GNU C Library supports a very wide set of platforms and architectures.
-The current Zig support for glibc only supports Linux.
+The current Zig support for glibc only includes Linux.

 Zig supports glibc versions back to v2.17 (2012) as the Zig standard library depends on symbols that were introduced in 2.17.